kiwicampus/rosboard_client/README.md

 1. Run the [rosboard](https://github.com/kiwicampus/rosboard) node by running `ros2 run rosboard rosboard_node`.
 You may use the server IP address to connect from the client or forward the port using a third-party tool such as [Ngrok](https://ngrok.com/).

 Run the next steps in the client side:
-1. Configure the [`rosboard_config.yaml`](./rosboard_desktop_client/rosboard_desktop_client/benchmarks/rosboard_config.yaml) file with the URL of the server and the topics you want to stream:
+1. Configure the [`rosboard_config.yaml`](./rosboard_client/rosboard_client/benchmarks/rosboard_config.yaml) file with the URL of the server and the topics you want to stream:
     - To configure the URL, set the `url` value in the file.
     - To configure the topics you want to stream *from* the server, configure the topics in the `topics` value in the file.
     - If you want to stream topics *to* the server, configure the `topics_to_stream` value in the file.
-2. Run the `rosboard` benchmark script by executing `ros2 run rosboard_desktop_client rosboard_benchmark`.
+2. Run the `rosboard` benchmark script by executing `ros2 run rosboard_client rosboard_benchmark`.
 Let the script run for at least a minute and for it to print the test results in console.
 You may now exit the script.

 To run the `rosbridge` benchmarking, you need to follow the next steps in the server side:
 1. Run the `ros2 launch rosbridge_server rosbridge_websocket.py`.

 Run the next steps in the client side:
-1. Configure the [`rosbridge_config.yaml`](./rosboard_desktop_client/rosboard_desktop_client/benchmarks/rosbridge_config.yaml) file with the topics you want to stream:
+1. Configure the [`rosbridge_config.yaml`](./rosboard_client/rosboard_client/benchmarks/rosbridge_config.yaml) file with the topics you want to stream:
     - Configure the URL in the corresponding field in the YAML file.
     - Add a topic by setting it as a key in the YAML file for the `topics_to_subscribe` entry.
     - Set the message type in the `type` field.
     - Set the compression algorithm in the `compression` field.
-2. Run the `rosbridge` benchmark script by executing `ros2 run rosboard_desktop_client rosboard_benchmark`.
+2. Run the `rosbridge` benchmark script by executing `ros2 run rosboard_client rosboard_benchmark`.
 Let the script run for at least a minute and for it to print the test results in console.
 You may now exit the script.

 **Note:** to run these tests, we used our own `rosboard`, `rosbridge` and `roslibpy` forks.
 In the case of `rosboard`, our forks allow us to fix an issue regarding ROS2 QoS ([PR](https://github.com/dheera/rosboard/pull/104)) and adding the feature of streaming topics from the client to the server.
 With regard of `rosbridge`, these forks correct some issues that are present in the main `rosbridge` repository such as allowing the CBOR and PNG compression for images when using ROS2.
 We strongly recommend using such forks to run the test.
 The links to our forks are:
 - [`rosboard`](https://github.com/kiwicampus/rosboard): our own `rosboard` fork.